Higher order Massey products for algebras over algebraic operads: Introduction

-{\bf{The $\mathcal P$-Eilenberg--Moore spectral sequence. }} Let $A$ be an algebra over a Koszul operad $\mathcal P$.
+{\bf{The $\mathcal P$-Eilenberg--Moore spectral sequence. }} Let $A$ be an algebra over a Koszul operad $\mathcal P$ and $H = H_\ast(A)$ be its homology.
 There is a spectral sequence, which we call the \emph{$\mathcal P$-Eilenberg--Moore spectral sequence}, that computes the Quillen homology of $A$ as long as $A$ is positively graded of finite type (which is implicitly assumed whenever we speak of convergence).
 It is constructed as follows.
 The operadic chain complex $\mathcal P^{\antishriek}(A)$ admits the ascending filtration

 This filtration is bounded below and exhaustive.
 Therefore, the associated spectral sequence converges to the operadic homology of $A$ as a graded module.
-The complex $\mathcal P^{\antishriek}(A)$ also has the structure of a conilpotent cofree $\mathcal P^{\antishriek}$-coalgebra.
-This structure respects the filtration in the sense that
+The complex $\mathcal P^{\antishriek}(A)$ also has the structure of a conilpotent cofree $\mathcal P^{\antishriek}$-coalgebra with comultiplication $\Delta$, which respects the filtration in the sense that

 This further implies that each page of the spectral sequence inherits a $\mathcal P^{\antishriek}$-coalgebra structure, and furthermore, the spectral sequence converges as a $\mathcal P^{\antishriek}$-coalgebra.
 A morphism of $\mathcal P^\antishriek$-coalgebras naturally induces a morphism of the corresponding spectral sequences.
 The $E^0$-page of this spectral sequence is explicitly given by